chrisjwilliams/devops/README.md

 projects I've worked on since.

-At the moment there is very basic functionality (see Current Features), but it is hoped this will be extended to fully support the entire software process chain, from setting your environment , integration and release management, pacakging and publication.
+At the moment there is very basic functionality (see Current Features), but it is hoped this will be extended to fully support the entire software process chain, from defining and enforcing your environment, integration and release management, packaging and publication of the build products.

 ## Current Features
 ### Well Defined Development Environments